vetelko/termbar/readme.md

 bar in your WM and that many window managers can:

 * create a gap between screen edge and window border
-* ignore particular window with proper settings
+* ignore particular window, so it has no borders and is ignored while switching between windows
 * show particular window on all workspaces (sticky windows)

 You can replace all those conkys, bars, panels, ..  etc.  with (shell)